It’s not about only about lending. It’s about connection.

 That’s why accounting sits at the center of the Autobooks solution.
 It turns activity into intelligence.
 When that intelligence lives inside digital banking, the institution finally sees what it’s never been able to see: how their small business customers are actually doing.

-What changes when capabilities connect
+What changes when small business banking capabilities connect?

 When receivables, payables, accounting, and lending share the same data layer inside digital banking, the economics shift.